eduardoagarcia/shef/README.md

         command: echo {{ style "bold" (color "yellow" "This is the orange operation!") }}
         condition: ".fruit == 'Oranges'"
 ```

-Now that you've gotten acquainted with the basics, let's explore Shef's capabilities in depth!

 ## Table of Contents